mnaji42/nextauth-nextjs13-prisma/README.md

 These are example values that work, but you can and should modify them to match your own database and security requirements.
 Ensure that the NEXTAUTH_SECRET is a secure secret key and that the DATABASE_URL corresponds to your PostgreSQL database connection details.

 1. To launch the PostgreSQL database, you can use Docker Compose.
-If you haven't already, make sur4e you have Docker installed on your machine and run:
+If you haven't already, make e you have Docker installed on your machine and run:

 ```bash
 docker-compose up -d